kgalahassa/shallowgibbsnet-notebook/README.md

 # shallowgibbsnet-notebook
 This is a notebook repository to describe how to run the Shallow Gibbs Neural Network Model

-This notebook is set to describe how to run the Shallow Gibbs Neural Network Model

 Import our dataset: slump dataset (here as our e.g.)